TEXT-S&P summary: VINCI S.A.

 Rationale

 The ratings on France-based concession and contracting group VINCI S.A.
-(Vinci) reflect Standard & Poor’s Ratings Services’ view of the group’s “strong” business risk profile and of its “intermediate” financial risk profile.
-The rating is supported by Vinci’s portfolio of stable and profitable toll road concessions contributing about 65% of the group’s EBITDA.
-The concession business is principally operated through two French toll road network operators, wholly-owned Autoroutes du Sud de la France S.A.
-(ASF; BBB+/Stable/A-2), which is the largest toll road network operator in France, and 83.3%-owned Cofiroute (BBB+/Stable/A-2).
+(Vinci) reflect Standard & Poor’s Ratings Services’ view of the company’s “strong” business risk profile, which is underpinned by its portfolio of stable and profitable concessions contributing about 65% of the group’s EBITDA.
+The concession business is principally operated through two French toll road operators, wholly-owned Autoroutes du Sud de la France S.A.
+(BBB+/Stable/A-2), which is the largest toll road network operator in France, and 83.3%-owned Cofiroute (BBB+/Stable/A-2).

+These strengths are mitigated by Vinci’s contracting business.
+Despite the group’s leading position in contracting markets, we view this business as being much more sensitive to economic fluctuations and generating lower margins than the concession business.
+The ratings are also constrained by our assessment of Vinci’s financial risk profile as “intermediate,” due to the relatively high leverage of its concession business.
+On the other hand, Vinci’s prudent debt-management policy supports the ratings because of its sound cash position and significant long-term committed bank facilities.